oliversalzburg/ansible-workstation/README.md

 ### Provision Remote Node

 1. Ensure `openssh-server` is installed and running on your remote node.

 1. Copy your SSH key to the remote node:

     ```shell
-    ssh-copy-id -i /home/oliver/.ssh/id_ed25519 192.168.12.19
+    ssh-copy-id -i $HOME/.ssh/id_ed25519 192.168.12.19
     ```

 1. Register the node in your inventory.
-The `inventory` is created in the folder where you provisioned your control node.
-If you lost it, provision a new control node.

-    The default inventory contains an `example` host, which you can modify and use, or you can add entirely new host entries here.
-We will assume you're using the `example` host and have adjusted it appropriately.
+    The default inventory is located `provision/ansible/inventories/lab`.

 ## Regular operations